Concordance homomorphisms from knot Floer homology

 \begin{theorem}(\cite{AltKnots}) Let $K$ be an alternating knot.
 Then, $\HFKa_d(K,s)\neq 0$ only if $d-s=\frac{\sigma(K)}{2}$, where $\sigma(K)$ denotes the knot signature.
 In particular, $\tau (K)=-\frac{\sigma (K)}{2}$. \end{theorem}

 \begin{remark} The normalization of the signature in the above theorem is such that $\sigma$ of the right-handed trefoil knot is $-2$.
-Since the graded Euler characteristic of knot Floer homology is the Alexander polynomial, the above theorem determines $\HFKa (K)$ and $\HFKm (K)$ for an alternating knot $K$ in terms of its signature and Alexander polynomial. \end{remark}
+Since the graded Euler characteristic of knot Floer homology is the Alexander polynomial, the above theorem determines $\HFKa (K)$ for an alternating knot $K$ in terms of its signature and Alexander polynomial.
+As explained in \cite[Corollary~10.3.2]{Gridbook}, $\HFKm (K)$ of an alternating knot $K$ is also determined by its signature and Alexander polynomial. \end{remark}

 Finally, we will use the computation of knot Floer homology for torus knots.
 We state a slightly more general version, as follows.
-An \emph{$L$-space} is a three-manifold $Y$ that is a rational homology sphere (i.e. $b_1(Y)=0$), with the additional property that the total rank of its Floer homology $\HFa(Y)$ coincides with the number of elements in $H_1(Y;\Z)$. $L$-spaces include all lens spaces.
+An \emph{$L$-space} is a three-manifold $Y$ that is a rational homology sphere (i.e. $b_1(Y)=0$), with the additional property that the total rank of its Floer homology $\HFa(Y)$ coincides with the number of elements in $H_1(Y;\Z)$.
+All lens spaces are $L$-spaces.

 The knot $K$ is called an \emph{$L$-space knot} if some positive surgery on $K$ gives a 3-manifold that is an $L$-space.
+(Since $(pq-1)$-surgery on the torus knot $T_{p,q}$ is the lens space $L(pq-1,p^2)$, any positive torus knot is an $L$-space knot.)
 Let $K$ be an $L$-space knot.
-(The basic example to keep in mind is any positive torus knot.)
-The invariants of such $K$ are heavily constrained~\cite{NoteLens}.
+The invariants of $K$ are heavily constrained~\cite{NoteLens}.
 Specifically, the non-zero coefficients of the Alexander polynomial are all $\pm 1$, and they alternate in sign, hence there is a decreasing sequence of integers $\{\alpha_k\}_{k=0}^n$ with the property that the symmetrized Alexander polynomial of $K$ can be written